bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 > component and its content.
 It signals to the user of a state change within the element or
 > component and can be used for creating loaders, warings/alerts and more.

+`<b-overlay>` can be used to overlay (wrap) an element or component (the default behaviour), or can be placed as a descendant of a `position: relative` element (non-wrapping mode).

+The overlay visibility is controlled vis the `show` prop.
+By default the overlay is not shown.

+**Default wrapping mode example:**

 ```html
 <template>
   <div>